 The garden was established in 1686 at the time when Ōkubo moved to the Odawara domain.
 The land, on which it was built, was just decades before reclaimed from the sea, and Ōkubo used the land to make it the home of his main Edo mansion.
 He brought in garden designers from his new Odawara domain and called his garden Rakujuen (楽寿園), which means something like fun long life garden (the garden is not called Rakujuen anymore, in fact, not to be confused with the garden with the same name in Shizuoka prefecture).
 The garden changed ownership several times before being bought by the Imperial household in 1875.
 In 1924 is was opened as a park after the palace that went together with this garden was lost to fire due to the Great Kanto Earthquake in 1923.

-As many gardens of those days, many points in the garden point to China.
+As many gardens of those days, many places in the garden point to China.
 The main points to see in this garden are:

 - The large pond (sensui): it takes up most of the space in the garden and is the defining feature.
 It was made to resemble Lake Xi Hu in Zheijiang (China) and has two islands in it.